Exclusive: Banks offer to help Sony offload battery unit - sources

 Sony's battery unit, which also makes button batteries for watches and smaller appliances and optical devices, has three factories in Japan and two overseas assembly plants in China and Singapore.
 It has yet to enter the more lucrative business for automotive batteries.

-In its most recent filing, Sony valued the battery unit's fixed assets, including production sites and machinery, at 52 billion yen.
+In its most recent filing, Sony valued the battery unit's fixed assets, including production sites and machinery, at 52 billion yen ($633 million).
 Under Sony's accounting rules, asset sales are typically booked as operating profit.

 (Additional reporting by Reiji Murai; Editing by Ian Geoghegan)